 Masako is responsible for the registration of students' information.
 She speaks Japanese and is available to translate if needed.

-Student Services Coordinator - Poasa Aga
+Student Services Coordinator - Matthew Tabion

-Poasa can help with any general questions about student services that the school provides such as activities and homestay.
+Matt can help with any general questions about student services that the school provides such as activities.
 He can be found at the front desk for any assistance.

-Office Assistant - Chisami Tanaka
+Marketing Director - Chisami Tanaka